Frischman & Rizza

 SPINAL CORD INJURIES

 The spinal cord permits you to move, to feel and to regulate body functions, such as breathing.
-In the U.S., there are a reported 18,000 (confirm) new spinal cord injuries suffered each year.
+In the U.S., there are a reported 18,000 (confirm) new spinal cord injuries suffered each year.s is methicillin-resistant staphylococcus aureus (MRSA).
+This is a type of bacteria that is resistant to certain antibiotics, including methicillin and other more common antibiotics such as oxacillin, penicillin, and amoxicillin.

 A spinal cord injury impacts strength, sensation and bodily functions below the site of the injury.
 This is why a quadriplegic will lose these functions when the spinal cord is injured in the neck region.